Setting the Standard: Recommended Practices for Data Preprocessing in Data-Driven Climate Prediction: Recommendations for Initial Steps in Data Preparation and Minimizing Data Leakage

 Thereafter, data ``splits” need to be decided.
 For this, the datasets are typically divided into three distinct subsets: (1) training (used for fitting the model); (2) validation (used for adjusting configurable components of the model, known as hyperparameters), and (3) testing (used for final model evaluation).
 Commonly used ratios for training, validation, and testing sets include 60:20:20 or 80:10:10.
 Since the validation dataset is used during model development, it should not be considered in assessing test results.
 Doing so contributes to data leakage (discussed below), potential data misuse, and even unethical use of AI/ML.
 We further recommend that results for the training, validation, and testing datasets be openly reported to assess, for example, the generalizability properties of the model (e.g., how well the model will perform with the same predictors at a future time).
 We encourage the use of cross-validation (CV) methods to mitigate learned bias as well as using the full training and validation sets for more robust hyperparameter tuning \citep[e.g.,][]{sweet2023}. $k$-fold cross-validation is the most commonly used cross-validation method in practice; Table \ref{tab:cv} shows other CV methods, along with their limitations.

 As mentioned, improper splitting choices of the data can inadvertently lead to data leakage, resulting in artificially inflated performance metrics and poor generalization of the results.
-Leakage of training or testing data occurs when input features contain or are derived from information that can reveal the target variable and would not be (feasibly) available during real-time predictions (e.g., predicting tomorrow’s total precipitation with today’s total precipitation).
+Leakage of training or testing data occurs when input features contain or are derived from information that can reveal the target variable and would not be (feasibly) available during real-time predictions (i.e., taking information from the future, which one would not have access to at the time of prediction).
 Data leakage is especially problematic in climate prediction, where variables often possess strong temporal autocorrelation (i.e., ``memory”), quasi-periodicity, and/or long-term trends.
+Figure \ref{fig:detrend}a

-Figure \ref{fig:detrend}a illustrates an example of data leakage in detrending a time series of monthly-mean temperatures.
-The use of the full-time period for detrending (1940--2024; Fig.\ \ref{fig:detrend}a, red line) versus just using the trend during the training period (1940--2010; Fig.\ \ref{fig:detrend}a, black line) results in much cooler temperatures during the test period (2011--2024), biasing the AI/ML model results.
-Test data leakage into the training set can also occur during the scaling and normalizing of the input features.
+illustrates an example of data leakage during detrending of a global (latitude weighted) time series of the monthly average of daily maximum temperatures.
+The use of the full-time period for detrending (1940--2024; Fig.\ \ref{fig:detrend}a, red line) versus the training period (1940--2010; Fig.\ \ref{fig:detrend}a, black line) results in much cooler ground-truth (i.e., target) temperatures during the (hypothetical) test period (2011--2024), which can potentially bias the AI/ML model.
+The choice of a linear (1-degree) or quadratic (2-degree) polynomial for detrending can also have notable effects, where the 2nd-degree polynomial minimizes data leakage effects during the (hypothetical) test period and removes low-frequency artifacts in the training period (Figs.\ \ref{fig:detrend}a and b).
+Data leakage can also occur

+during the scaling and normalizing of the input features.
 Considering temporal autocorrelation in climate data, we recommend block splitting; i.e., the dataset is split into temporally continuous training/validation and testing blocks or periods (e.g., Fig.\ \ref{fig:detrend}a), with a gap between the two blocks adequately long relative to the timescales of interest to increase independence \citep[e.g.,][]{zhu2023}.